Providing employee references

-Washington’s state law provides protection for an employer who responds to a prospective employer’s request for reference information about a current or former employee.
+Washington state law (RCW 4.24.730) provides protection for an employer who responds to a prospective employer’s request for job performance reference information about a current or former employee.
 The law states that the employer providing the reference is presumed to be acting in good faith and is immune from civil and criminal liability so long as the disclosed information relates to:

 - An employee’s ability to perform their job;

 - The diligence, skill, or reliability with which an employee performs or performed their job; or,

 - Any illegal or wrongful act an employee committed in relation to their job duties.

 The presumption of good faith can only be effectively challenged if a current or former employee can show by clear and convincing evidence that information the employer disclosed was knowingly false, deliberately misleading, or made with reckless disregard for the truth.

 An employing official may decline to respond to a work reference request for a current or former employee.
 However if reference information is provided, the law states that a manager who provides it should retain a written record in the employee’s personnel file of the identity of the person or entity to which reference information is disclosed for a minimum of two years from the date of disclosure.
 An employee or former employee has a right to inspect the written record upon request.

 Guidelines and process for providing job performance references

 - Only provide a job performance reference if you have direct knowledge of an employee.
 Generally, only a manager should speak on behalf of the University as an employer. (e.g., “Would you rehire this person?” could only be accurately answered by the person that would have rehire authority.)

 - Restrict your comments to those aspects of the employee’s job performance about which you have specific knowledge.
 Do not guess or rely on hearsay to respond to reference questions.